eliemichel/PlantGrowth/README.md

 When seen through the lense of traditional computer graphics and game engines, a plant is a huge hierarchy, where each phytomer is a different node hierarchy.
 This hierarchy's transforms are sometimes changed everywhere at once, like when the plant grows, which requires efficient hierarchy update from trunk to leaves.

+### Immutable Graph Structure

+The redux/zustand-style state management based on immutable structures is very powerful, but representing DAGs in this context is challenging due to the need for references.
+We developped the Collection data structure to help with this.

 Tech Stack
 ----------